 2) Unplug Chargers

 Who else is guilty of leaving your phone charger plugged in 24/7?
 I know I am!
-There's a term for this I recently discovered to be called "vampire power" which is the amount of power a device uses in standby mode when you aren't using it.
+There's a term for this I recently discovered to be called "vampire power," which is the amount of power a device uses in standby mode when you aren't using it.
 A couple of chargers probably won't be making too much of a noticeable difference, but collectively they can be responsible for 10% of your energy bill.

 3) Cold-water Laundry

 Hot water use can account for 20% of an average 3-4 person family's annual energy bill*.
 Running your machine on warm or hot water is one of the most common costs of energy in a household.
-Switching to cold water will not just use less power and money, your clothes will be just as clean.
+Switching to cold water will not just use less power and money, but your clothes will be as clean.
 You can even look into detergents specially designed for cold water washes.

 4) Insulate Windows and Doors

 Have you noticed any drafts coming from your windows?
 How many times have you heard your parents say, "we're not heating the outdoors!"
 A simple fix is sealing any gaps or cracks in your drywall or adding weatherstripping around the frames.
 During our cold Canadian winters, you might be letting out a lot of your heat, which makes your heating bill rise.
 If you are in the market for new windows, check out models that promote energy efficiency.